PADI Coral First Aid Distinctive Specialist

-The PADI 'Coral First Aid Distinctive Specialty' Course is a 3-dive certification programme.
+The PADI 'Coral First Aid Distinctive Specialty' Course is a 2-dive certification programme.
 The course is only taught in three countries in the Caribbean Region.
-Currently offered here at Eco Dive in Grenada, our sister shop Barbados Blue Watersports in Barbados, and at Blue Vision in Punta Cana, Dominican Republic.
+Currently offered here at Eco Dive in Grenada, our sister shop Barbados Blue Watersports in Barbados, and in the Dominican Republic.

-Some methods and procedures used during the distinctive specialty will include:
+Some methods and procedures discussed during the distinctive specialty will include: